wotsyula/nodejs-observer-sample/.github/PULL_REQUEST_TEMPLATE.md

 ### Recovery strategy

-This change **can be / cannot be** reverted and rolled back if something goes wrong.
+This change **CAN BE / CANNOT BE** reverted and rolled back if something goes wrong.

 ## ☑️ Checklist

 - [ ] Have you reviewed the GitHub issue?

 ## Code Review Policy